Spiritual Education for Kids

 Virtue-Centered

-Each class highlights a single virtue—like patience, or honesty—with clear language and simple practices children can try at home.
+Each class highlights a virtue—like truthfulness, or compassion—with clear language and simple practices that families can try at home.

 Music & Fun Focussed